Brmanzo/ECS_150_Project_2_submission/REPORT.md

-to represent the amount of available resources in any given semaphore, which would never fall below zero (this way, there are twice as many available resources, assuming the request wants more than the int cap). sem_create() and sem_destroy() are fairly straightforward with malloc() and free(). sem_down() is designed to first check if a request should be blocked before decrementing its resource.
+to represent the amount of available resources in any given semaphore, which would never fall below zero (this way, there are twice as many available resources, assuming the request wants more than the int cap).
+     sem_create() and sem_destroy() are fairly straightforward with malloc() and free(). sem_down() is designed to first check if a request should be blocked before decrementing its resource.
 Inversing that process, sem_up() increments its resource before unblocking.
-In order to implement blocking and unblocking, we created a global queue in parallel to the ready queue to offshore the designated threads.
+     In order to implement blocking and unblocking, we created a global queue in parallel to the ready queue to offshore the blocked threads.
 This way, the uthread_yield() function only needs to concern itself with the next available thread without constantly checking its status.
 This implementation comes with a fault in that the general blocked queue doesn't remember the